Prime Minister Meets Lord Mayor Of London

 (MENAFN- The Peninsula) QNA

-Doha - Prime Minister and Minister of Interior HE Sheikh Khalid bin Khalifa bin Abdulaziz Al-Thani met with Lord Mayor of London HE Vincent Keaveny and his accompanying delegation, at Sheraton Doha on Sunday evening, on the sidelines of Doha Forum 2022.
+Doha, Qatar: Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani met on Tuesday at his office with Lord Mayor of the City of London Nicholas Lyons, who is visiting the country.

+During the meeting, they discussed investment and trade relations between the two countries.

 Legal Disclaimer: